franton/SwiftDeploy/README.md

 - @pico For advise on some of the nastier bits of shell pipe handling.
 (Although neither of us had gone quite this far!)
 - The current users of the #zsh , #bash and #swiftdialog channels.
 (Hi to #jamfnation too!)
 - The original authors of cocoaDialog for putting the idea of named async pipes in my head from their original documentation
-- @tlark @macmule @rabbitt @bradtchapman @rquiqley @marcusransom and other for support and chats during the development of this.
+- @tlark @macmule @rabbitt @bradtchapman @rquigley @marcusransom and other for support and chats during the development of this.

 If i've missed you out, get in touch and i'll fix that mistake.